The IPUMS API Program

 Differences Between IPUMS Products

 With the IPUMS API Program, we aim to make APIs which are as consistent as possible across our data products.
-Unlike our website portfolio, where each data product has its own website, our APIs are intended to be used across our data products as much as possible.
+Unlike our website portfolio, where each data product has its own website, our APIs are intended to be reused across our data products as much as possible.

 These are some thoughts about our future roadmap.
 These are plans, not promises, and plans will almost certainly change as we gain more experience and user feedback.
 But here’s what we’re currently thinking!